Paris, 13th District: Plot

 Needing a job, Nora applies for a position in a small real estate firm that happens to be managed by Camille, who has since broken up with his former co-worker and taken over the firm from a relative to supplement his income.
-Nora decides to set platonic boundaries between herself and Camille, but eventually falls in love with him, and they enter into a relationship.
+Nora decides to set platonic boundaries between herself and Camille, but eventually becomes attracted to him, and they enter into a relationship.
 Camille re-establishes a prickly friendship with Émilie, who has since become a waiter.
 Camille asks Émilie for advice with his current relationship, but her love for him makes her unable to broach the subject.
 Meanwhile, Nora tracks Amber down and buys camming time with her to discuss the incident of mistaken identity.
 Over the course of many video chats, they become close friends.

-Nora and Camille's relationship becomes strained, and they eventually break up after a sexual encounter in which Nora dominates Camille.
+Nora and Camille's relationship becomes strained, and they eventually part ways after a sexual encounter in which Nora dominates Camille.
 On the same night, Émilie's grandmother dies.
 When Émilie tells Camille that she feels unable to face her family at the funeral on the coming Sunday, Camille offers to accompany her. Émilie is angered by this offer and asks Camille to either attend the funeral (and thus commit to a relationship with her) or else cut contact with her.
 That Sunday, Nora and Amber meet in a park.
 Nora faints after greeting Amber, and then asks her to kiss her.
 In Les Olympiades, Émilie is preparing to attend the funeral alone when her apartment phone rings; it is Camille waiting for her. Émilie asks Camille to explain why he has come until Camille admits that he loves her.
 She then hangs up the phone to join Camille outside.